iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

 The probability of true class **badger** remains at 100%.
-Let's investigate the diff with the clean image.
+Let's investigate the diff with the clean image to see if the image was really transformed.

 ```python